Visiting Barcelona in April

 Barcelona is home to plenty of masterpieces by eccentric architect Antoni Gaudí, but none are better enjoyed on a spring day than Parc Güell.
 This whimsical park features some of his signature ceramic work, as well as a couple of great vantage points to take in sweeping cityscapes.
 It was designed to be a housing development, but the idea never really took off.
 Still, you can still see a couple of houses in the park today, including a pretty pink one where Gaudí himself lived for twenty years.
 If you’re planning on visiting Parc Güell, we highly recommend booking tickets ahead of time, as the park limits the number of visitors per day and it’s not unusual for it to be fully booked.
 If you can’t get tickets for your trip, you can still see parts of the park for free (just not the postcard stuff).

-Although Barcelona isn’t home to massive Easter celebrations like in other parts of Spain, you can still see glimpses of the traditions in action if you know where to look.
+Although Barcelona isn’t home to massive Easter celebrations like in other parts of Spain, you can still see glimpses of the traditions in action, if you know where to look.
 A few parades take place throughout the city, generally in the historic city centre.
-The Raval has the Burreta procession on Palm Sunday (commemorating Jesus, entering Jerusalem on a donkey) and another procession on Good Friday, and the Gothic Quarter also has one on the Friday.
+The Raval has La Burreta procession on Palm Sunday (commemorating Jesus, entering Jerusalem on a donkey) and another procession on Good Friday.
+The Gothic Quarter also has one on the Friday.
 If you’re not interested in the religious side of the holiday, you might be interested in the culinary side.
 Bakeries do a roaring trade around Easter and sell treats like chocolate eggs, the “mona de Pascua” cakes with their elaborate decorations, and buñuelos de Cuaresma (literally “Lent fritters”, which are fried balls of dough sometimes filled with cream or chocolate).
 Lots of shops will be closed around Easter Sunday, so make sure to make your shopping plans accordingly!
 They tend to close both on Good Friday and the Monday after Easter.

-The latest of Gaudí’s works to open up to the public is Casa Vicens a curious building inspired by architecture from all over the world, including Arabic influences and orientalist touches.
+The latest of Gaudí’s works to open up to the public is Casa Vicens, a stunning mansion inspired by architecture from all over the world, including Arabic influences and orientalist touches.
 The house only opened up to the public at the end of 2017 and the secret isn’t quite out about this place yet, meaning you can avoid the queues you often find at other Gaudí sites.
 The house sits on the edge of the bohemian Gràcia neighbourhood, which makes a nice stop for a coffee or meal after visiting the house, and is also near to the aforementioned Park Guell.
 More info and tickets here, or grab yours via Get Your Guide.

 The concrete jungle of the Parc del Fòrum makes the perfect urban setting for events throughout the year in Barcelona, and April sees the Telegrocesca music festival come to town.
 This is the biggest university festival in Spain with lots of young and up-and-coming groups featured on stage.
 Tickets come in at student-friendly prices, starting from €17.
 You don’t have to be a student to go, and it can be a fun chance to hear lots of local music on the cheap.